-- Installing an IP phone system which will provide three years of no call costs to the Academy, saving £8000 per year. - Using our in house maintenance team to carry out minor building works around the Academy - Ensuring major building projects such as those funded by the Condition Improvement Fund are fully specified and competitively tendered. - Ensuring all contracts are kept under review to ensure both quality and value for money this includes through benchmarking with local school networks or formal procurement exercises such as tendering for Electricity contracts using Energy Services. - \bullet Developing external income streams through our Trading Subsidiary for investment back into the Academy.
+- Continuing our move to a Google Chrome, cloud based environment, to reduce local IT infrastructure costs and remove the need to replace servers and IT rooms. - Using our in house maintenance team to carry out minor building works around the Academy - Ensuring major building projects such as the Electrical upgrade works, funded by the Condition Improvement Fund, are fully specified and competitively tendered. - Ensuring all contracts are kept under review to ensure both quality and value for money this includes through benchmarking with local school networks or formal procurement exercises such as tendering for Electricity contracts using Energy Services. - \bullet Developing external income streams through our Trading Subsidiary for investment back into the Academy.
 Income in 2016/17 was £120,000